top of page

 • Limited native tools for managing multi-project environments

-When to Choose Monday.com vs Trello
+When to Choose Monday.com vs trello

 If you prefer simple visual Kanban boards with minimal setup, Trello remains the easiest tool for freelancers and small teams to start using immediately.